b-gibbs/the_gyre/_coursework/Linear_Regression.md

       </h4>
       <hr>
       <p>Check out the scikit-learn
-        <a href="http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html">docs here</a>.
+        <a href="http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html" target="_blank">docs here</a>.
 We have listed the main functions here.
 Most machine learning models in scikit-learn follow this same
         API of fitting a model with
         <code>fit</code>, making predictions with
         <code>predict</code> and the appropriate scoring function